tatyanazam/FL_covid_vis/README.md

 load("fl_covid_data_f.RData")

 ````
-## Visualize Map of the total cases per County, including mask ordinance information
+## Visualize Map of the Total Cases per County, including mask ordinance information
 I wanted to see which counties had the highest number of total COVID-19 cases and wanted to also visualize which counties currently had mask orders enforced.

 ![florida_covid_map](https://github.com/tatyanazam/FL_covid_vis/blob/master/total_case_map.png)

 Although Miami clearly stands out as being heavily hit by COVID-19 cases, even the lighter shaded counties all have a high total case count (10000 and above).
-Additionally, lthough the most heavily hit regions currently enforce masks, most counties (46 out of 67) currently do not have mandatory mask orders.
+Additionally, though the most heavily hit regions currently enforce masks, most counties (46 out of 67) currently do not have mandatory mask orders.
 Some counties, like Hillsborough and Pinellas only started enforcing masks beginning on June 24th.
 These counties, though not quite as high as Miami, are still quite heavily hit and potentially could've had reduced total cases if masks were enforced sooner.
 While masks are encouraged by all counties, mandatory mask orders are needed to reduce risk of COVID-19 throughout Florida.

 ```r